arm-hpc-user-group/tutorial-neoverse/guides/mpip.md

 ## Using mpiP

-mpiP is accessible by the following set of modules:
+mpiP foir gNU 12.3.0 is accessible by type the following: `mpip/3.5-gcc-12.3.0-nswnopt`
-* XXXX
-* XXXX
-* XXXX

 mpiP is simple to use.
 Simply `LD_PRELOAD` the library on the execution line.
 You pass options to mpiP by setting the `MPIP` environment variable.